mazenabid/Green-Root---Smart-Plant-System-Using-STM32/README.md

 # GreenRoot: Automated Plant Care System

-Welcome to the GreenRoot project, where I have created a smart plant system using the STM32 and Cube IDE as well as using the ESP32 to control the morot from your phone or laptop over theinternet.
-GreenRoot revolutionizes plant care at home by automating watering based on customizable soil moisture levels, providing real-time data on soil moisture and temperature data.
+Welcome to the GreenRoot project, where the aim was for GreenRoot to revolutionizes plant care at home by automating watering based on customizable soil moisture levels, providing real-time data on soil moisture and temperature data.
 This system allows you to make informed decisions for your plants, moving beyond guesswork to precision care.
 I will outlines the setup process for GreenRoot and explores the technology and architecture behind this project.

 ## Project Overview